 The scope of our audit did not extend to an examination of the payroll records of the contributing employers.
-Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Fund and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase in net assets for the year ended April 30, 2017, assets as at April 30, 2017, and net assets available for benefits as at April 30 for the 2017 year.
+Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Fund and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase in net assets for the years ended April 30, 2018 and 2017, assets as at April 30, 2018 and 2017, and net assets available for benefits as at May 1 and April 30 for both the 2018 and 2017 year.
+Our audit opinion on the financial statements for the year ended April 30, 2017 was modified accordingly because of the possible effects of this limitation in scope.